windboxes/core/README.md

 ## examples
-if you want create a button with array:
+if you want create a button with tailwind css module, Before, it was a nasty thing:

 #### Before
 ```tsx